 Why take part in healthcare market research

 Participating in market research is an opportunity to have your voice heard, to have your views and experiences taken into account as companies seek to understand your needs and those of your patients.
-Finding out about your experience at the forefront of medical treatment also means we can use market research opportunities to identify and report on possible Adverse Events that help pharmacovigilance departments from pharmaceutical companies’ follow-up on reports.

 Market research attempts to generate understanding and knowledge of a market place and its consumers’ behaviour.
 Market research does this by obtaining information (data) from specific samples of consumers and extrapolating results to the population as a whole.